By John Starkey

 Special to Poultry Times

-Research has long been a keystone of our efforts to serve the poultry industry.
-Since the inception of our research program, USPOULTRY has reinvested more than $33 million dollars into the industry in the form of research grants.
+Research has long been a cornerstone of our efforts.
+Since the inception of our research program, USPOULTRY has reinvested more than $32 million dollars into the industry in the form of research grants.
 More than 50 universities and federal and state facilities have received grants over the years.

 Our Comprehensive Research Program dates to the early 1960s when funds were first approved for poultry disease research.
 It gradually grew into an all-inclusive program incorporating all phases of poultry and egg production and processing.